lelylan/device-directive-ng/README.md

 # Device Directive

-AngularJS directive to easily monitor and control your physical devices (e.g. lights, locks, thermostats) from desktop, tablet, and mobile.
+AngularJS directive makes it easy to monitor and control your physical devices (e.g. lights, locks, thermostats) from desktop, tablet, and mobile.
 To make this possible it uses [Lelylan](http://lelylan.com), a simple, open and robust REST API for the Connected Home.